the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 };
 ~~~~~~~

 You can also see how an arrow function is only available as function expression, thus the more official name **arrow function expression**.
 But that's not all to arrow function's conciseness.
-If an arrow function only has a return statement in its body, one can remove the curly brackets and the return keyword:
+If an arrow function only has a return statement in its body, one can remove the curly braces and the return keyword:

 {title="index.js",lang="javascript"}
 ~~~~~~~